Joe Baldacci

 Joseph Baldacci (born February 21, 1965) is an American attorney and Democratic politician from Maine.
 Baldacci serves in the Maine Senate representing District 9, serving Bangor and Hermon.
-He grew up in Bangor and attended the University of Maine and the University of Maine School of Law.
-Following law school, Baldacci returned to Bangor and opened a law practice, serving on the Bangor City Council beginning in 1996.
-Baldacci served 12 years on the Council, including two terms as chair/mayor, before being elected to the Maine Senate in 2020.
-He also made a brief run for Maine's 2nd congressional district seat in 2016 but dropped out before the Democratic primary in June.
+Baldacci first served on the Bangor City Council beginning in 1996, serving 12 years in total on the council, including two terms as chair/mayor, before being elected to the Maine Senate in 2020.
+He also made a brief run for Maine's 2nd congressional district seat in 2016 but dropped out before the Democratic primary.
+In 2026, Baldacci was again a candidate in the Democratic primary for Maine's 2nd Congressional District 2026 election.
+Throughout the primary season, Baldacci was leading in most polls and, in May, he was endorsed by the Democratic Congressional Campaign Committee.
+At the time, some pundits argued the early endorsement might backfire, and some local Democrats complained about what some considered interference from the national party.

+In June 9th's primary, Baldacci won a plurality of the four-way race and 31.6% of the vote.
+However, Maine is one of two states (the other being Alaska) that uses ranked-choice voting and so the initial primary results were not determinative as no candidate received more than 50% of the vote.
+Ultimately, in the second round of ranked voting, Baldacci finished second to Maine state auditor Matt Dunlap.

 Early life and education

-Baldacci was born in Bangor and grew up there working in his family's restaurant, Momma Baldacci's, with his seven siblings.
+Baldacci was born in Bangor and grew up there, working in his family's restaurant, Momma Baldacci's, with his seven siblings.
 His father served on the Bangor City Council.
 Baldacci attended the University of Maine and graduated in 1987 with a Bachelor of Arts in political science, continuing to the University of Maine School of Law, where he completed his Juris Doctor in 1991.
 While at Maine Law, Baldacci co-founded the Maine Association for Public Interest Law (MAPIL) to help provide scholarships for law students pursuing public interest law opportunities, an organization that is still granting scholarships today.